Gino Hernandez: Skepticism

 Although police dropped the homicide investigation into Hernandez's death, some still believe he was murdered in a drug-related incident.
 According to David Manning, Hernandez had five times the amount of cocaine in his system that would have resulted in a fatality, and he and Kevin Von Erich stated that Hernandez also had cocaine in his stomach.
 Manning also suspected foul play due to the fact that Hernandez's dead bolt on his door was not locked, as he made it a habit in the past to lock the dead bolt at all times.
 In the weeks before his death, Hernandez had expressed to Manning and others the belief that his life was under threat.

 Former rival Michael Hayes said in a 2016 interview: "I have a real, real hard time believing that Gino Hernandez OD'd... he was most definitely hanging with the wrong crowd, and either ran his mouth too much, or knew too much, or all of the above."
 Asked about Hernandez's death, Jake Roberts said: "Gino was attached to some heavy people... he was running in some pretty big circles, man, that maybe he didn't belong [in]."
 Hernandez's mother Patrice Aguirre and ex-wife Janice Marie Bancroft expressed the belief that he was probably murdered; Aguirre reported that criminal Jon Royal had told her of debts owed to him by Hernandez.
 She later received a recorded message from a gangland source who was close to Hernandez, claiming that her son was not murdered.

 Both Aguirre and Bancroft have explored the possibility that Hernandez faked his death, given that he had once talked about doing so, and because the autopsy report was replete with errors about his ethnicity and physicality.
 The family never saw his body, which was concealed by Hernandez's manager Walter Ayman due to its decomposed state, and honored in a closed-casket service.
 Wrestler Brutus Beefcake has rejected the murder theory, saying that Hernandez "had a serious drug problem" and was an "intense, crazy partier".
 Jeanie Clarke spoke about Hernandez's mental state in the weeks leading up to his death in her autobiography, describing an incident where he virtually held her hostage (including brandishing a gun) as he fell into a deeply paranoid episode following a night partying and binging on cocaine.
 Hernandez was embarrassed and apologetic afterwards, and Clarke expressed concern for the intensity of his drug use.
 A documentary on Viceland TV, part of the Dark Side of the Ring series, called "The Mysterious Death of Gorgeous Gino", aired on May 8, 2019.

 Championships and accomplishments

-Hernandez with his tag team partner Chris Adams c.
+Hernandez as WCWA World Tag Team Champion, c.
 1985.
-Known collectively as the "Dynamic Duo", the pair are seen here holding the WCWA World Tag Team Championship.